 Let’s start this week off with some quick tips for getting more Lightroom on your screen (that’ll make more sense in a moment):

-Above: here’s our standing view in Lightroom Classic.
-Now let’s looks at different ways to maximize our working space.
+Above: here’s our standing view in Lightroom Classic with the left panel hidden.
+Now, let’s look at different ways to maximize our working space.

 2. Press Shift-F again, and now Lightroom’s menu bar up top is hidden as well, giving you maximum real estate.
 Press Shift-F one more time to return to the regular view.
 You’re toggling through the three different modes with this shortcut.
 Here’s a couple more….